The 39th Edition of Oklahoma Freewheel

 Participants camp in rural communities and their gear is transported via semi truck while they ride to the next site.
 Mechanical, SAG, and Oklahoma Highway Patrol support is provided along every inch of each day’s marked route (excluding the optional Day 0).

-Our hospitable host communities provide entertainment and food for riders each day, as well as information about all the sites to see at that particular day’s town.
+Our hospitable host communities often provide entertainment and multiple food options for riders each day, as well as information about all the sites to see at that particular day’s town.

 For more details you can reference the “Rider Info” section of this website.
 If there are questions that you can’t find the answer to, feel free to contact us!